 Robert Wood grew up in Western Australia.

-His writing focuses on our relationship with the natural world and draws on his experiences of country, suburb and city to create mythic landscapes informed by history and philosophy.
-Wood is working on a book of poems about death, dreams and animals.
-In 2017 he published a collection of short essays titled History & the Poet with Australian Scholarly Publishing.
-These touch on personal narrative, literary theory and the 'Australian' past as they emerge in contemporary poetry.

-He blogs about food here.

-#### Edition 2

-Robert Wood grew up in Western Australia.

 His writing focuses on our relationship with the natural world and draws on his experiences of country, suburb and city to create mythic landscapes informed by history and philosophy, and, his essays examine identity through the frame of lifestyle, language games and dialectics.
 Wood is the author of three books and his writing has been published in numerous journals including The Guardian, Counterpunch and LA Review of Books.

 He blogs about food here.